rareyman/HTMLBeautify/README.md

 It makes code easier for humans to read.

 ---

+## Back to Version 0.7
+An error in the indentation logic occurred when updating to version 0.8.
+I am rolling this back to 0.7 until I have time to investigate this further.

 ## Notes
 - This script assumes an effort has been made by the user to expand tags to different lines.
 This script will **not**  automatically expand minimized/compressed code—it will only try to “clean-up” code that needs to be re-indented